RebinW/active-directory-domain-services/08_hybrid_connect_preparation/deploy_sync_server.md

 In my case, the environment was already controlled through OU filtering, and I wanted all users, groups, and devices within those selected OUs to be synchronized.
 Therefore, selecting *Sync all users and devices* ensured that all relevant objects within the selected OUs would be included in the sync process.

 **Step 11 - Selecting optional features**
+The installer moved to the final stage the *Optional features* stage.
+This step allows additonal hybrid features to be selected and enabled depending on the requirements of the environment.

+Here, I selected *Password writeback* and left the remaining options unselected.

+Password writeback ensures password changes made in Entra ID to be written back to the on-premise Active Directory.
+This means that if a user changes their password in the cloud, the same password will also be updated in the local directory.
+This ensures that users maintain a single password across both environments and supports self-service password reset as well.

 ![Specify additional features](screenshots/optionalfeatures.png)